ptakf-uek/CeneoWebScraperExtra/README.md

 ***

-CeneoWebScraper is a simple website-scraping project created in order to learn working with several popular libraries and packages, including the Flask microframework and the Bootstrap CSS framework.
+CeneoWebScraper is a simple website-scraping project created in order to learn working with several popular Python and web libraries and packages, including the Flask microframework and the Bootstrap CSS framework.

+Python >=3.10 is required to run this web application.

 ***